 Apple won't be releasing iOS 17 to the public until later this year, but WWDC has brought with it a sneak preview of what we can expect from the upcoming OS upgrade.
 Plus, we have details on how you can sign up for the iOS 17 public beta, in case you want to dive into all the new improvements and features before the full release in the fall.
 (And there's even a way you can get the iOS 17 beta even earlier.)

 Early rumors suggested that IOS 17 wouldn't be so feature heavy compared to last year.
 While iOS 16 was rather a super-sized update, there are still plenty of iOS 17 upgrades that will be coming your way later this year.
 From FaceTime's video voicemail to the Standby mode there are more than a few noteworthy changes in store.

-Here's what we know about iOS 17 so far.
+Here's everything we know about iOS 17 so far.

-For reference, iOS 16 released on September 16, 2022 while iOS 15 came out on September 12, 2021.
+For reference, iOS 16 came out on September 16, 2022 while iOS 15 arrived in September 12, 2021.
 So we feel pretty safe in assuming iOS 17 will release in mid-September 2023.
 The launch should be very close to that of the new iPhone 15 lineup.
 Apple usually releases the new OS a few days before its latest iPhones hit retail shelves.

-This will likely come after a slew of developer and public betas, wherein you'll be able to test out the new software before it hits the general public.
-You can probably expect to see the first developer beta dropped at WWDC 2023, and the first public beta is scheduled for this summer.
+The iOS 17 release will come after a slew of developer and public betas, wherein you'll be able to test out the new software before it hits the general public.
+The first developer beta dropped at WWDC 2023, and the first public beta is scheduled for this summer.

-Here are the devices we expect to get iOS 17.
+Here are the devices we know will get iOS 17.